Coronavirus – Useful Information

 We are all experiencing unprecedented times and at Talking Money we hope to offer as much support as we can over the coming weeks.
 Currently we are offering our services by telephone only, which is a huge transition so please bear with us while we adjust the service to this new way of working.
 If you would like to contact one of the team please call our telephone lines on 0117 954 3990 or contact firstname.lastname@example.org.

 We’ve listed below some useful links that may also be able to offer some information.
-Please bear in mind the current situation is changing quickly, so this information is up to date as of March 2020.
-We will make every effort to keep this updated as and when we have new information to share.
+Please bear in mind the current situation is constantly changing, so this information is up to date as of November 2020.

 The Money and Pensions Service